kw7oe/jekyll-personal-website/_posts/2018-12-01-advent-of-code-2018-day-1-part-2.md

 -75223
 ```

-But this time the questions and scenario is abit different, which make it
+This time, the question and scenario are abit different, which make it
 tricky.

-The problem descriptions states that:
+The problem description states that:

 ```
 You notice that the device repeats the same frequency change list over and over.
 To calibrate the device, you need to find the first frequency it reaches twice.